ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-12-you-need-to-build-a-web-app.md

 <h2 id="need-degree">Do You Need A College Degree?</h2>

 The answer to that question is absolutely not!
-I’ve worked at Yelp, Carfax and a startup called SumoMe and I dropped out of colllege.
+I’ve worked at Yelp, Carfax and a startup called SumoMe and I dropped out of college.
 In fact, I didn't even go to school to learn programming.
 Most software companies care more that you know your stuff and not which college you graduated from.

 I'm not saying that college is bad if you want to be a software developer, but a computer science degree in college is going to teach you theory and not as much about modern design practices or standards.
 Theory is useful but less useful for getting a job as a software developer since a lot of things learned in school aren't used.